Geometry Denoising with Preferred Normal Vectors: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel model \eqref{eq:general-model-repeated} for denoising triangular surface meshes based on a set of preferred normal directions.
 The idea is to couple the denoising problem with an assignment problem, where the assignment function $\assign$ assigns to each triangle one of the preferred normal directions.
 We presented an ADMM scheme that solves the model problem \eqref{eq:general-model-repeated} by splitting the problem into easy-to-solve subproblems.
 The shape update step (\cref{subsection:admm:shape-optimization-problem}), which is computationally the most expensive subproblem, is solved efficiently using Newton's method with a truncated conjugate gradient method for the arising linear systems.
 We demonstrated that the total-variation penalty on the assignment function can be used to control the size of the flat regions of constant assignment.
 It was also demonstrated that the additional information provided by preferred normal directions can significantly improve the denoising result.
+The final example (\cref{subsection:example:inscription}) shows that the proposed model can be applied in the context of archeological analysis of 3D scans, where further information about the scanned geometry is known from context a priori.